 The castle was damaged in an attack by Oliver Cromwell in 1651, and briefly garrisoned by English troops, but fell out of use after that and was left to decay.
 It was used as an ammunition store during World War I, and eventually passed into state care in 1955.
 It is now administered by Historic Scotland.

-The main feature of Ravenscraig are the thick walls, up to 14 feet wide, a testament to their intended use to protect against cannon fire.
+The main feature of Ravenscraig is the thick walls, up to 14 feet wide, a testament to their intended use to protect against cannon fire.
 Much of the remainder of Ravenscraig is in poor condition, leaving it more a romantic ruin than a living reminder of a bygone age.

-The castle uses the rocky shore as part of its sea-facing defenses, augmented by a defensive wall.
+The castle uses the rocky shore as part of its sea-facing defences, augmented by a defensive wall.
 By the shore is a beehive-shaped dovecot used by the castle defenders.
 You can scramble - though there is a path it is quite worn in places - down to the shore for excellent views up at the castle on the crag above.
 It isn't a terribly high cliff, but it would have been very intimidating to try to attack up the slope.

 In truth, there isn't a lot to see at Ravenscraig; the location is fantastic, but the ruins are rather scanty with not much in the way of information about the site to help you interpret the castle.
 Which is a real shame, for there's a lot to like about the castle site, and it would be very helpful if Historic Scotland could provide more information to help you get more out of a visit.
 That's not meant as a negative comment!
-The location is compelling, and its well worth a visit.
+The location is compelling, and it's well worth a visit.

 About Ravenscraig Castle